Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

     check the closest rotation before move
     check the closest rotation after move
       if they change
-          the troop passed the apporoach
+          the piece passed the apporoach

   Approach passing function
-    a troop can pass the approach
+    a piece can pass the approach
     a block can pass the approach